Islandora-Collaboration-Group/ISLE/README.md

 ## How can you help?
 ISLE is seeking support from the Islandora community to see the project through.
 This support can take several forms, depending on your institution's resources and ability to contribute.
 To help ISLE succeed, you can:
-* Contribute time to development
-* Contribute time to testing
+* Contribute time to testing or development
-* Contribute funding
+* Contribute funding to enable more MVP Wishlist items or towards Phase II for CLAW
-* Contribute to community outreach by sharing the project with others
-* Sign on as a likely adopter of the finished product to demonstrate community interest
+* Tell others about ISLE
+* Add your institution to the [ISLE Supporters](https://docs.google.com/document/d/1ycx5ATbeWpUWvpZ6bwXws490CMgi0dyB9SBfPYUDEjk/edit?usp=sharing) to express your interest in adopting the finished product (this helps show community interest)

 ## Contributors welcome!
 * If you have questions, please contact [David Keiser-Clark](dwk2@williams.edu) or post them on the [Islandora listserv](https://groups.google.com/forum/?utm_source=digest&utm_medium=email#!forum/islandora/topics).